 No non-public information will be discussed by any party.
 Examples of non-public information include, but are not limited to the development and adoption of evaluation criteria, scoring and ranking methods, and selection criteria for implementation plans, and the deliberation on and selection of vendor-specific implementation plans.

 Implementer participation in the Program Administrators’ development of Implementation Plan concepts shall be limited to non-vendor specific terms, such as customer segment, geographic territory, goals, program mobilization process, and timing.
+This information should support Program Administrators in providing future bid documents that facilitate preparation of innovative and value-added proposals by all qualified implementers.